Phi Eta Sigma National Freshman Honor Society

 - 3.5 average or above in the first two semesters as a freshman at Georgian Court

-NOTE: Transfers not eligible (Unless student transfers in their second semester as a freshman with less than 30 credits--this then counts as their first semester at GCU, see above)
+NOTE: Transfers not eligible (Unless student transfers with less than 30 credits--this then counts as their first semester at GCU as a freshman, see above)

 NOTE: Students are not required to maintain a 3.5 GPA, but it is hoped they would be encouraged to continue to display excellence in their academic career.